-District management is responsible for establishing and maintaining adequate financial controls to ensure that assets are protected from loss, theft or misuse, and to ensure accounting data is compiled to allow for the preparation of financial statements in conformance with GASB and GAAP requirements.
+District management is responsible for establishing and maintaining adequate financial controls to ensure that assets are protected from loss, theft or misuse, and to ensure accounting data is compiled to allow for the preparation of financial statements in conformance with Government Accounting Standards Board (GASB) and Generally Accepted Accounting Principles (GAAP) requirements.

-Arizona Revised Statutes requires community college districts to prepare an annual budgeted expenditure limitation report and annual financial statements.
+Arizona Revised Statutes (ARS) requires community college districts to prepare an Annual Budgeted Expenditure Limitation Report (ABELR) and annual financial statements.
 The Auditor General or a certified public accountant must audit these documents on an annual basis.
-For the 2019-20 year, the statements are audited by CWDL Certified Public Accountants with offices in Scottsdale, Arizona.
-The auditors have provided the District with an unmodified opinion meaning they believe the financial statements to be fairly and appropriately presented.
+For the 2020-21 year, the statements are audited by CWDL Certified Public Accountants with offices in Scottsdale, Arizona.
+The auditors have provided the District with an unmodified opinion, meaning they believe the financial statements to be fairly and appropriately presented.